ComSSA/www.comssa.org.au/minutes/2015-08-20/index.md

   * Its this Wednesday, 26/8

 ### Hack Night: Sandro and Richard edition

-  * Sanrdo is organising a hack night with Richard
+  * Sandro is organising a hack night with Richard
   * All the relevant information is on trello, some highlights:
   * There are 4 levels, ranging from easy to "inside job" level stuff
   * Networking
 	  * Needs two switches for some magic and air-gapping, going to need
 	  * one server will be routing from Curtin to rack-corp (beepboop probably)
   * Registration:
 	  * Teams of up to 4
 	  * Prizes a thing, need to be decided though

 ### TFTI
   * James Massey from AFG good
   * Rob good to go, bringing someone from UWA maybe